Grab your crew and get bar hopping through Surry Hills with this best bar guide.

 Hidden behind an unassuming wooden door on Foveaux Street is this pirate themed bar.
 On any given night you’ll find the cocktails being shaken and stirred and the rock n’ roll music pumping.
 If that wasn’t enough to entice you, perhaps the free bar snacks will.

 This heritage townhouse was converted into a bar and casual eatery back in early 2016.
 Since opening its doors, patrons have fallen in love with Dead Ringer – offering counter-top dining, a garden terrace and an intimate dining room.
-The food and drinks menu focuses on locally sourced, seasonal ingredients and come the weekend, they also offer an epic boozy brunch.
+The food and drinks menu focuses on locally sourced, seasonal ingredients and come the weekend, they also offer an epic bottomless boozy brunch.
 Breakfast mimosas, anyone?

 Since undergoing a big refurbishment back in 2016, The Dolphin has become an ever growing go-to for punters looking for a good quality bistro bar and restaurant.
 There are plenty of options at the Dolphin as well, including a buzzy public bar, dining room and open air terrace.
-If that wasn’t not enough, there’s also a wine room and salumeria.
+If that wasn’t enough, there’s also a wine room and salumeria.

-The Wild Rover describe themselves as ‘Irish folk barn crossed with New York chic’.
-Hidden away from street view in the heart of Surry Hills, The Wild Rover offers plenty of charm, with an Irish whisky-centric menu across its two-level complex.
+The Rover describe themselves as ‘Irish folk barn crossed with New York chic’.
+Hidden away from street view in the heart of Surry Hills, The Rover offers plenty of charm, with an Irish whisky-centric menu across its two-level complex.
 It’s rustic, dim lit and character laden at this Irish bar.

 Dishing up an authentic taste of Nashville is Surly’s all-American Smokehouse and Bar.
 Take a seat at the bar or alternatively nab yourself a booth before indulging in all-American beers on tap.
 If a brew doesn’t take your fancy, Surly’s also offers an impressive cocktail list, where the Old Fashioned and Bloody Caesars sit alongside house creations.
 If you’re hungry, it’s definitely recommended that you sample the food menu.
 There’s everything from low and slow cooked meats to mac n’ cheese and hot wings.